One fire. One cauldron. And suddenly, cooking regains something essential.

 They require no screen, no battery, no connection.

-They are engraved on wood, front and back, without the use of ink.
+They are engraved on wood, double-sided, without the use of ink.

 This choice is not just aesthetic.
 It responds to a logic of use.